HongyuLi2016/spec_utility/README.md

   * `qsub.py`: submit pbs jobs
   * `sps-dump_starlight.py`: dump starlight output files into a binary file (pickable python dictionary)
   * `sps_maps.py`: create a map file (e.g. M*/L, logAge, [Z/H]) in fits format.
   * `sps_plot_spec.py`: plot figures if necessary.

 * `ppxf`
-  * `sps-create_spec-lin.py`: MaNGA data preparation.
-(This is not necessary if one has run this for starlight) This will create a folder named spec in the working directory, which contain the txt spectrum files and vorinoi bin information.
+  * `sps-create_spec-lin.py`: MaNGA data preparation (This is not necessary if one has run this for starlight).
-  * `sps-create_spec-lin.py`: MaNGA data preparation.
-(This is not necessary if one has run this for starlight)
+    This will create a folder named spec in the working directory, which contain the txt spectrum files and vorinoi bin information.
   * `sps-pbs_ppxf.sh`: Pbs script preparation.
   * `qsub.py`: submit pbs jobs.
 One can also choose to run without pbs (using run_ppxf.py)
   * `sps_maps.py`: create a map file (e.g. M*/L, logAge, [Z/H]) in fits format.
   * `download_ssp.sh`: create a *_rst folder in the working directory, including dumped data and some necessary files.